OneUptime/oneuptime/HelmChart/Docs/MicroK8s.md

 - Hostpath Storage (skip if you're running on a multinode cluster)

-if you're using one node.
-Use Ceph if you have multiple nodes. **If you're using the miltinode k8s cluster, you can skip this step.**.
-Please read Ceph Installation guide at `HelmChart/Docs/CephRook.md` for more details
+Use MicroCeph if you have multiple nodes. **If you're using the miltinode k8s cluster, you can skip this step.**.
+Please read Ceph Installation guide at `HelmChart/Docs/MicroCeph.md` for more details

 ```
 microk8s enable hostpath-storage